General Terms and Conditions for the Delivery of Spare Parts

 3. Prices and terms of payment/offset and right of retention

-(1) The prices apply to the scope of services and delivery set out in order confirmations.
-Additional or
+(1) The prices apply to the products and services set out in the order confirmations.
+Additional or special

-special services will be charged separately.
-Prices are in euros, plus any VAT applicable at the time of
+services will be charged separately.
+Prices are in euros, plus any VAT applicable at the time of the

 (Incoterms 2010), with standard packaging (i.e. cardboard box or cardboard pallet box).
 The minimum